mussarratk/ml_project/README.md

   * Drive/github
   *
 # Azure ml_project- In Designer
+### Designer - Drag and drop interface from preparing and deploying models
 ## Deploying to Azure Container Instance (ACI) for Dev/Test and AKS for Production.
 # Step-by-Step Process for Creating and Deploying a Clustering Predictive Service in Azure Machine Learning